-Fort Lauderdale Assault & Violent Crime Lawyer
+Fort Lauderdale Assault and Violent Crime Lawyer

 It is all too common for a situation between two people to get out of control.
 When things get heated between two people, one person might act aggressively, or even violently towards the other.
 Taking things too far, the aggressor might commit an assault or some other violent crime, against the victim.
 The victim can then press charges against the aggressor.